pedrom34/TutoAsus/Readme.en.md

 ## 1. Install Merlin on the router
 The Merlin firmware is a modification of the official Asus firmware.
 It has the advantage of offering many improvements without removing Asus pleasant graphical interface.
 It also allows Entware to be used - I'll come back to this a little later.
-Installing Merlin is very simple, just download the firmware from https://asuswrt.lostrealm.ca/download, and flash the file from Administration > Firumware Upgrade.
+Installing Merlin is very simple, just download the firmware from https://asuswrt.lostrealm.ca/download, and flash the file from Administration > Firmware Upgrade.
 There is no real risk in using Merlin, as it is very easy to go back, and reinstall the official firmware.

 ## 2. Activate SSH et JFFS partition